 This degree is offered at the Ashtabula and Salem Campuses.
-The coursework in this associate degree is fully applicable to the bachelor's degree in Early Childhood Education offered at the Kent Campus in the College of Education.
+The coursework in this associate's degree is fully applicable to the bachelor's degree in Early Childhood Education offered at the Kent Campus in the College of Education.
 A minimum 2.00 grade point average is required of students graduating with the associate's degree.
 However, students who desire to be admitted to the bachelor's program in Early Childhood Education must have a minimum grade point average of 2.50, qualify for selective admission, and meet other qualifying conditions which are best understood by consulting with an academic adviser.

-I. TECHNICAL COURSES
+I. TECHN NCAL COURSES

 ECED 10120, Introduction to Early Childhood

 ECET 20000, Infant/Toddler Development and Care 3

 21005, Child Guidance

 21010, Early Childhood Curriculum I

 21092, Integrated Practicum

 22000, Early Childhood Curriculum II

 22100, Organization of Program and

 Parent Involvement

-22150, Student Teaching 6
+22150, Student Teaching6

-EDPF 19525, Inquiry into the Profession 4
+EDPF 19525, Inquiry into the Profession

-29525, Inquiry into Teaching and Learning 3
+29525, Inquiry into Teaching and Learning

 ECED 20163, Understanding Young Children:

 Typical and Atypical5

 HED 20000, Health Education for Early Childhood Educators .
 3

-II.
-RELAT ED COURSES
+П. RELAT ED COURSES

-MATH 14001, Basic Math Concepts I 4
+MATH 14001, Basic Math Concepts I4

 14002, Basic Math Concepts II

-SPED 23200, Introduction to Special Education 3
+SPED 23200, Introduction to Special Education

 III.
-GENERAL STUDIES COURSES
+GENER AL STUDIES COURSES

 BSCI Basic Science Elective

-Humanities and Fine Arts Elective
+Humar ities and Fine Arts Elective

-COMM 15000, Theory and Practice of Oral Discourse 3
+COMM 15000, Theory and Practice of Oral Discourse

-ENG 10001, College English I
+ENG 10001, College English I 3

 10002, College English II

-US 10001, University Orientation
+US 10001, University Orientation1

 PSYC 11762, General Psychology

 TOTAL 70